The mission of the New York State Department of Labor is to protect workers, assist the unemployed, and connect job seekers to jobs.

 The Bureau of Public Work administers the prevailing wage law.
 We:

 This law says workers must earn the prevailing wage rate if they are employed:

 The Department of Labor protects employers, workers and the public from dangers at work and other health hazards.
 These include:

 New York State has programs to protect migrant farm workers.
 Labor Standards Investigators check the conditions of migrant farm workers and report problems to the proper agency.

 New York State strictly enforces child labor laws.
 The law applies to all workers under age 18.
 It limits the hours youth may work during the school year.
 It also says they cannot operate unsafe machinery or work in dangerous jobs.

 If you are unemployed through no fault of your own, you may qualify for weekly benefit payments while you look for work.
 You can apply for unemployment benefits online or by calling 1-888-209-8124.

 Our Labor Market Analysts provide data, facts and projections to help job seekers and businesses.

 The Department of Labor has information and free services for job seekers and workers.
 We offer: resume help, career guidance, job placement and referrals.
-At One-Stop Career Centers, there are Resource Rooms where you can:
+At New York State Career Centers, there are Resource Rooms where you can:

 In apprenticeship programs, beginners learn a trade or skill from master level workers.
 They learn on the job and in the classroom.
 Available apprenticeship programs in New York State currently include more than 300 occupations in the building trades, manufacturing, and service occupations.
 We are responsible for approving all apprenticeship programs in New York State.